deepanshuyadav22/deepanshuyadav22/README.md

 <hr>

 <h4 align="center">
-    I am a coding enthusiast and doing my graduation in computer science.
-Currently, I define myself as a diligent student and learner of web development.
+    I am a coding enthusiast and completed my graduation in computer engineering.
+Currently, I'm working as a software engineer.
 I adhere to the motto of <em>"Never Stop Trying to Learn and Grow"</em>.
 Every day I work on developing and molding myself into the final product.
 My goal is to become an eminent web developer.
-I am little bit interested in AI and ML also.
 </h4>
 <br>